wearefine/fae/docs/contributing/docker_local_setup.md

 # Docker Local Setup

-1. Update Dockerfile to pull in x-server lib.
-This is required for running a headless browser on a linux instance and is needed to run tests
+1. Update Dockerfile to pull in an x-server lib.
+This is required for running a headless browser on a linux instance and is needed for running tests
     ```
     # place immediately after FROM definition
     RUN curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | apt-key add -